kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 Fast-forward to 2006 when Mythbusters television program decided they would investigate the validity of Mr. Backster's observations (Title: Deadly Straw, Season number: 4, Episode number: 22, Air date: September 6, 2006).
 When Mythbusters used a polygraph machine as Mr. Backster had, their results confirmed the phenomenon, albeit against their will and against their desire to document its existence.
-In order to find a halfway-plausible excuse to keep Episode 22 from disrupting their entertainment-business-as-usual, they switched from using a polygraph machine to using an EEG machine, which measures voltage signals produced by neuron bundles instead of measuring the property of resistance; a property of the plant tissue rather than a signal produced by the plant.
+So in order to find a halfway-plausible excuse to keep Episode 22 from disrupting their entertainment-business-as-usual, they switched from using a polygraph machine to using an EEG machine, which measures voltage signals produced by neuron bundles instead of measuring the property of resistance; a property of the plant tissue rather than a signal produced by the plant.
 Plants have no neurons, silly Mythbusters - they don't